JoGorska/hotel-booking/README.md

 7. Double emails
 Program was allowing to add a new email to spreadsheet if the user used lower case or upper case differently to previous entry.
 Fixed error by returning the email string as all lowercase.

+8. Errors inputed by adding the image of the castle the gitpod displays various errors, not accepting the characters that are used in the castle image.
+I need to leave those as they are as it would ruin the image if I delete or edit those characters

+## Remaining Bugs
+From the above mentioned list the bugs that were remaining
+3. issue with very long regex.
+I do not want to break this complex code.
+I left it untouched
+8. issue with errors raised by image of the castle - I left it untouched as editing it might destroy the image

 ## Validation